Crypto-Nikhil/EXCEL_Interview/README.md

 - 🔹 **Fine-tuned Models** → Train on real interview transcripts to improve evaluation accuracy.
 - 🔹 **Integration with ATS** → Seamlessly push results into Applicant Tracking Systems.
 - 🔹 **Multi-skill Assessment** → Extend framework for SQL, Python, and Data Analytics skills.
+- 🔹 **Dynamic Question Sourcing** → Questions can be pulled directly from a **central question bank or JSON file**, making the system extensible without modifying code.

 ---